Grace-00/linguaflix/README.md

-## Language Learning app 🚀
+## Linguaflix 🚀

 Tech stack: Next.js, React, Tailwind, Shadcn/ui, Prisma, Node, MySQL

-Ever dreamt of learning a new language using your favorite tv show?
+Ever dreamed of learning a new language using your favorite tv show?
 Now you can do it!

 Feature: The user searches for their favorite tv show and receives an email with a random sentence taken from the show that will help them learn in a contextualised fun and engaging way. 🔥